isaacnmm/pestpolicy-hugo2XX/content/posts/best-paints-for-aluminum-boats/index.md

 On the contrary, you have various eight colors to choose from apart from being a single-component paint.

+Pros:
+- Durable
+- Water-resistant
-Pros: - Durable - Water-resistant - Applied on multiple surfaces - It is water-based. - Made in the USA
+- Applied on multiple surfaces
+- It is water-based.
+- Made in the USA

+Cons:
-Cons: - Needs two coats
+- Needs two coats

-> See Also: > Painting a Metal Building

 ###  [3.
 Total Boat Aluminum Boat Paint](https://www.amazon.com/dp/B076VS71W6/?tag=p-policy-20)